frothkoetter/cdw/README.md

 ## Lab 9 - Data Governance and Security

-Dynamic Policy Enforcement operates by pushing security rules directly to lightweight agents or plugins that live within the data engine itself, such as a database or storage layer.
-This architecture ensures zero-latency authorization because the access check happens locally at the point of request, bypassing the need for a slow, centralized bottleneck.
+Lets explore a important component of the data security that the dynamic policy enforcement that operates by pushing security rules directly to lightweight plugins within the Trino.
+This architecture ensures zero-latency authorization because the access check happens locally at the point of request.

+This is the

 ![](images/rangerpolicy.png)